The Search for Our Own Precious Self

 To gain a deeper sense of our own true value is to find gold.
 And wow, what a worthwhile prospect that is.

-- Read Q&As from the Guide about Self-Development on The Guide Speaks website:
+Read Q&As about Finding the Self on The Guide Speaks website:

 Self-Development | General • Self-Acceptance • Self-Assertion • Self-Authority • Self-Care • Self-Confidence • Self-Criticism • Self-Destructiveness • Self-Discipline • Self-Dislike / Rejection • Self-Distraction • Self-Doubt • Self-Esteem • Self-Hate • Self-Healing • Self-Responsibility • Self-Righteousness • Self-Sacrifice • Self-Sufficiency